MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                         <h3>IBM Connections</h3>
                         <p>by <a href="https://www.bainsight.com">BA Insight</a></p>
-                        <p>The IBM Connections Connector was specifically developed for IBM Connections, establishing a secure connection to the Connections application and mapping the content, including metadata and attachments, from the Connections schema to the search engine schema.
+                        <p>The IBM Connections Connector was developed for IBM Connections, establishing a secure connection to the Connections application and mapping the content, including metadata and attachments, from the Connections schema to the search engine schema.
 It then extracts content and feeds it to the search engine in a process called crawling.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://www.bainsight.com/connectors/ibm-connections-connector-sharepoint-azure-elasticsearch/"><font color="0065BA">More details</font></a>
                         </p>